andrewn/brew-services-menubar/README.md

 ## Usage

 - Start a specific service by clicking it's name
-- Stop a specific running service (indicated with a tick) by clicking it's name
+- Stop a specific running service (indicated with a tick) by clicking its name
-- Hold Command to allow a single service to be restarted
+- Hold the Option key to allow a single service to be restarted

 ## Configuration